-Michael Berry, ‘visionary’ in Arab community, dies at 95
+Michael Berry, ‘visionary’ in Arab community, dies

 Michael Berry’s extensive connections, commitment and contributions led many to consider him the dean of the Arab-American community in Metro Detroit.